tomjoht/tomjoht.github.io/_restapicourse/docapis_get_auth_keys.md

 ## Text editor tips

-When you're working with code, you use a text editor instead of a rich text editor (which would provide a WYSIWYG interface).
+When you're working with code, you use a text editor (to work in plain text) instead of a rich text editor (which would provide a WYSIWYG interface).
 Many developers use different text editors.
 Here are a few choices:

 * [Sublime Text](http://www.sublimetext.com/) (Mac or PC)
 * [TextWrangler](http://www.barebones.com/products/textwrangler/) or [BBedit](http://www.barebones.com/products/bbedit/) (Mac)